VictorianGovernment/api-design-standards/api-standards.md

 <h2 id="1-5">1.5 Sample Swagger definition</h2>

-We've provided a sample Swagger template to help API Designers get started.
+We've provided a sample Swagger template to help API designers get started.
 The template exposes API methods and conforms to the Victorian Government API design standards.
 Use this template as a basis for your API definition.

 The template is available in [JSON format](api-example-swagger-v1.4.json).